relizaio/rearm-actions/finalize/README.md

-# Rearm Finalize Action
+# ReARM Finalize Action

-GitHub Action to submit release metadata and finalize a release on Rearm.
+GitHub Action to submit release metadata and finalize a release on ReARM.
 This action accepts artifact JSON from the sbom-sign-scan action and SCE data from the initialize action.

 ## Features